maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/06-API queries in python.md

 - **`requests`**:
 The requests library in Python is a popular and user-friendly HTTP library that simplifies the process of making HTTP requests.
 It abstracts away much of the complexity involved in sending HTTP requests and handling responses.
 The requests.get function is used to send a GET request to a specified URL.
-A GET request is one of the most common HTTP methods, used primarily to retrieve data from a specified resource.

 - **`json`**:
-The `json` module in Python is a standard library component that provides a straightforward way to encode and decode JSON data.
-JSON (JavaScript Object Notation) is a lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.

-### Parsing JSON into Python Dictionaries

 One of the primary uses of the `json` module is to parse JSON data received from an API into Python dictionaries, allowing for easy access and manipulation of the data within a Python program.
+JSON is easy for humans to read and write and easy for machines to parse and generate.

+- `json.loads()`: This function is used to parse a JSON string, converting it into a Python dictionary. `loads` stands for "load string."

 #### Example of Parsing JSON: